konstantine-garozashvili/Intra-Big-job/backend/docs/profiler.md

 1. Ensure your application is running in the `dev` environment
 2. Visit `/dev-tools/profiler` in your browser
-3. Use the toggle switches to enable/disable the profiler and configure its behavior
+3. Use the toggle switch to enable/disable the profiler
 4. Click "Update Profiler Settings" to apply changes

 ## Command Line